oasis-tcs/cxs-cdp/README.md

-# Context Server GraphQL API
+# Customer Data Platform GraphQL API
-The new GraphQL API for the OASIS Context Server specification, including sample test implementation in Javascript
+The new GraphQL API for the OASIS CXS Customer Data Platform specification, including sample test implementation in Javascript.

+This work is being done by the OASIS Context Server Technical Committee (see https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=cxs), and the new (upcoming) specification was renamed to the Customer Data Platform specification as this term has emerged recently as a standard denomination for the work started initially as the Context Server.

 ## Status

-Early Javascript are now available.
-They mostly serve as shells for the work on the actual API specification and should not be considered stable.
+The GraphQL API is mostly defined, most of the work in now going into producing the actual specification document (written in ASCIIDoc format in the docs/ subdirectory).

+## Specification document generation

+Simply launch the generation of the specification document into HTML by using the following command:

+    ./gradlew asciidoctor

+This will generate the HTML version of the ASCII Doctor specification in the following directory:

+    build/docs

 ## JavaScript server